Carers Matter

-I’m the Project Manager for our three-year project to support family carers aged 50+ of people with learning disabilities in Nottinghamshire.
+My role as Reach's Carers Manager is to support family carers of people with learning disabilities in Nottinghamshire.

-Over the last year I have continued to support over 120 family carers to build confidence as we return to a more normal way of life and to recover from the social isolation caused by multiple lockdowns.
-Meeting in groups once again has enabled carers to share their experiences and concerns with others in similar situations or just to have a laugh together!
+I regularly support over 120 family carers to build confidence and to meet other carers facing similar challenges.
+Meeting in groups enables carers to share their experiences and concerns or just to have a laugh together!

 If you or anyone you know is caring for somebody with a learning disability, please do reach out to me any time on 07715 648691 or email me at catherine.shatwell@reachuk.org.